 How to hoist yourself up the mast

-There are also other options like soft ladders, mast walkers, mast climbing steps, etc…..I discourage people from using these for several reasons.
-The mounted types involve drilling, screwing, tapping, or riveting dissimilar metals into/onto your mast every 3′ or so along its entire length.
-They also have a tendency to snag things, trap halyards or rattle (and that’s a lot of things rattling).
-Soft ladders (like the one pictured below) that are hoisted into the air via halyard, hurt your feet incredibly.
+…There are also other options to assist while aloft like soft ladders, mast walkers, mast climbing steps, etc… The mounted types involve drilling, screwing, tapping, or riveting dissimilar metals into/onto your mast every 3′ or so along its entire length.
+Some of the mounted mast steps (walkers) also have a tendency to snag things, trap halyards or rattle (and that’s a lot of things rattling).
+Soft ladders (like the one pictured here) that are hoisted into the air via halyard, hurt your feet incredibly.
 Most importantly all of these provide a false sense of security and you should never solely rely on them to go aloft.
 Make sure that even if your boat is equipped with any of these items that you still use a chair and follow the aforementioned safety guidelines.

-DO NOTĀ let the line run through your hand.
+DO NOT let the line run through your hand.
 Instead lower the Bosun hand over hand, slowly and smoothly.
-If you encounter a twist in the line, pause and patiently work it out, all the while maintaining tension on the line and focusing on the task at hand (pun).Ā NEVER take your eyes off of the winch and listen clearly for any signals from aloft.
+If you encounter a twist in the line, pause and patiently work it out, all the while maintaining tension on the line and focusing on the task at hand (pun).
+NEVER take your eyes off of the winch and listen clearly for any signals from aloft.
 If utilizing one of the solo aloft devices follow that manufacturer’s guidelines for descent.
 If using a self hoist, lower yourself hand over hand slowly.
 Don’t hesitate to take a few breaks on the way down to make sure you aren’t becoming fatigued.
 Take time to become comfortable with the sensation.

 Jimmie Cockerill The Rigging Company going aloft alone